Build Your Success with Positive Psychology Coaching

-Adopting a New Integrated Approach to Positive Psychology Coaching
+Adopting a New Integrated Approach to Positive psychology coaching

-Posted by Meriflor Toneatto, PCC | May 26, 2021 | Comments (1)
+Posted by Meriflor Toneatto, MCC (Canada) | May 26, 2021 | Comments (1)

 It has been more than 20 years since Martin Seligman formally launched Positive Psychology (the science of human flourishing) in 1998 as a way to move away from the perception that psychology only focuses on disorder or negative facets of behavior.
 Positive Psychology moves the field toward more positive concepts of optimal human functioning, including topics such as well-being, happiness, life satisfaction, optimism, hope, flow, flourishing, mindfulness, positive relationships and more.